lingjoor-research/llm-efficiency-submission/README.md

 # LLM Efficiency Challenge 2023 submission for Lingjoor team.

 First of all, thanks to the organizers for hosting this challenge.
 We have learned a lot from this challenge.
-This repository contains our submission code for both track (4090, A100) which we use username `kunato` to submit.
+This repository contains our submission code for both track (4090, A100), you can just sumbit the same code for both tracks.

 ## Our approach